JohnsonIsHere/mathematics-for-machine-learning-notes/README.md

 ### 📗 Mathematics for Machine Learning: Multivariate Calculus

-A. Introduction to Multivariate Calculus
+A. Introduction to Calculus
   - A1.
 Introduction
   - A2.
 Derivatives (Sum Rule and Power Rule)
   - A3.
 The Product Rule of Differentiation
   - A4.
 The Chain Rule of Differentiation
   - A5.
 Combination of the 4 rules (Sum, Power, Product, and Chain)

+B. Multivariate Calculus
+  - B1.
+Partial Differentiation
 > 🛠️ Coming soon

 ---